Appdynamics/django-base-project/README.md

 django-base-project
 ===================
 This is a base django project that comes with everything we need to get started on fun, innovative stuff.

+Note: You'll notice that the entire project is sprinkled with the `{{ project_name }}` template tag.
+This enables the entire codebase to be be used a base template when running the `startproject` command.

 ## Features ##